Tutorials p5.strands: Introduction to Shaders

 Introduction

 p5.strands is a new way of writing shaders using JavaScript in p5.js.
 While many shader effects could be created with the p5.js 2D renderer, shaders are best for applying complex effects to many objects.
-What creative possibilites can you find in Like any medium, shaders also offer their own creative possibilities!
+Like any medium, shaders also offer their own creative possibilities!

 Before p5.js 2.0, you could already use GLSL to write shaders.
 Shaders run in parallel on the GPU to create visual effects.
 The GPU can run many similar operations in parallel, much more quickly than the CPU.